teuben/nemo/docs/source/install.rst

       -DCMAKE_INSTALL_PREFIX=$NEMO/opt

-as NEMO generally adds the $NEMO/opt tree search for include and library files.
+as NEMO generally adds the $NEMO/opt tree search for include and library files, as well as adding its binaries to the search path.

 For some packages this has been automated using the ``mknemo`` command, described in the next section.